stellar/js-soroban-client/docs/reference/examples.md

   const transaction = new SorobanClient.TransactionBuilder(account, {
       fee,
       // Uncomment the following line to build transactions for the live network.
 Be
-      // sure to also change the horizon hostname.
+      // sure to also change the soroban-rpc hostname.
       // networkPassphrase: SorobanClient.Networks.PUBLIC,
       networkPassphrase: SorobanClient.Networks.TESTNET
     })